apache/pekko-grpc/interop-tests/README.md

 ### Running as unit tests

-The GrpcInteropSpec test in this project will run the test suite using various combinations of Akka gRPC Java, Akka gRPC Scala and gRPC-Java.
+The GrpcInteropSpec test in this project will run the test suite using various combinations of Apache Pekko gRPC Java, Apache Pekko gRPC Scala and gRPC-Java.

 ### Running as scripted tests